Gray Anchoring: a New Computational Theory for Biological Color Constancy: Discussion

-To what extent can color constancy be achieved through gray anchor detection?
-This has been indirectly assessed in the field of computational color constancy \citep{gijsenij2011computational}.
-Our previous work introduced a color constancy framework by detection gray pixels in natural scenes \citep{yang2015efficient}, which can be considered a specific implementation of Scheme I suggested in this study.
-Subsequently, Qian et al. proposed a revised version of gray index algorithm \citep{qian2019finding}, which can be regarded as specific implementation of Scheme II.
-These studies have achieved competitive performance for color constancy on popular datasets, confirming that detecting gray pixels helps estimate illuminant information effectively.
-A recent study demonstrated that these gray-pixel-based methods outperform nearly all the statistics-based methods on a large-scale dataset \citep{laakom2021intel}, suggesting that detecting gray pixels is a promising way for computational color constancy.
+To what extent can color constancy be achieved through the gray-anchoring rule?
+This has been indirectly assessed in the field of computational color constancy.
+Our previous work introduced a color constancy framework (i.e., Gray-Pixel) by detection gray pixels in natural scenes \cite{yang2015efficient, cheng2024nighttime}, which can be considered as a specific implementation of computational flow suggested in the main text of this work.
+Subsequently, Qian et al. proposed a revised Grayness-Index algorithm \cite{qian2019finding}, which can be regarded as a specific implementation of another computational flow described in the supplementary material.
+Their validation results clearly demonstrate that the performances of these two methods, which anchor to gray pixels, are significantly superior to that of the highest-anchoring method (White-Patch) and the average-anchoring method (Gray-World).
+Specifically, on the INTEL-TAU dataset \cite{laakom2021intel}, Gray-Pixel and Grayness-Index achieved median angular errors of 2.2 and 2.3, respectively.
+In contrast, the White-Patch and Gray-World methods obtained median angular errors of 9.1 and 3.9, respectively.
+These studies suggested that detecting gray pixels is a promising way for computational color constancy.
+Additionally, the illuminant-invariant representation is also proved to contribute to subsequent tasks, e.g., object classification under varying illuminant \cite{funt2022laplacian}.